magicolala/symfony2-social-network/README.md

-eyrolles
+Symfony2 Social Network
 ========

-A Symfony project created on January 6, 2017, 9:16 pm.
+A Symfony 2.8 project created on January 6, 2017, 9:16 pm.